 The pumpkin pie filling or mix will have spices and other ingredients in it while the puree, depending on the brand, will usually have just pumpkin.
 Libby’s, the most famous of the US brands is made from one type of pumpkin, the Dickinson pumpkin.
 Other brands might have a combination of different pumpkins or a combination of other squashes in addition to the actual pumpkin.

 When I buy pumpkin puree, I pick it up during the Holiday sales & I watch for it at a deep discount after the holidays.
-I shove it in the back corner of my pantry and age it before using.
+I shove it in the back corner of my pantry and age it before using it.
 It was a tip from my sister in law, who swears that the canned pumpkin puree tastes best after a year or so, and I agree.
 I think some of the natural sugars might start to change and mellow with the storage, but I’m no scientist.
 But enough of canned pumpkin, let’s get back to my Easy Homemade Pumpkin Puree.

 About Homemade Pumpkin Puree: